Great mentoring will open doors, set direction and help you achieve your goals.

 - Supports your decision making

 - Helps you know where to go for research or solutions that they can’t answer

 - Helps you identify gaps that may need addressing

 - Helps you find solutions quickly

 - Helps you focus on measuring performance

-The business mentorship programme for SMEs starts from just $225(+GST) for 12 months
+The Chamber Mentor program for SMEs starts from just $225(+GST) for 12 months

 Many arguments abound on why business owners and entrepreneurs should simply follow their own instincts and gut feelings, but did you know that Facebook’s Mark Zuckerberg was mentored by Steve Jobs; Jobs was mentored by Mike Markkula — an early investor and executive at Apple; and Eric Schmidt mentored Larry Page and Sergey Brin of Google.